 - THE LOST DEEP THOUGHTS – Hyperion 1998 (F)

-ANNE HILLERMAN is a popular speaker at conferences and an award-winning journalist who has also received numerous awards for her non-fiction book.
+ANNE HILLERMAN is a popular speaker at conferences and an award-winning journalist who has also received numerous awards for her non-fiction books.
 Anne is a founding director of the Santa Fe-based WORDHARVEST Writers Workshops and the TONY HILLERMAN Writers Conference which began in 2001.
 She was instrumental in the creation of the Tony Hillerman Prize for best first mystery novel set in the Southwest, awarded annually by St. Martin’s Press, as well as the Tony Hillerman Mystery Short Story Contest, offered in collaboration with New Mexico Magazine.
-She continues the legacy of her father’s highly acclaimed Leaphorn and Chee novels, and as if she weren’t busy enough, she also finds time to review Santa Fe restaurants for the Albuquerque Journal and Journal North.
+She continues the legacy of her father’s Leaphorn and Chee novels and has received high accolades for expanding the series by introducing Bernie Manuelita to the huge audience of Hillerman fans.

 - SPIDER WOMAN’S DAUGHTER – Harper 2013, Harper paperback 2014 (F) Finalist for the Dylis Award 2014 (Independent Mystery Booksellers Association); Winner of the Golden Spur Award for Best First Novel (Western Writers of America)